rolkotaki/ml-rain-tomorrow/README.md

 # ml-rain-tomorrow
-Machine Learning project using Python to predict if it's going to rain tomorrow
+Machine Learning project using Python to predict if it's going to rain tomorrow.

 My blog article about this project: [here](https://rolkotech.blogspot.com/2023/05/machine-learning-will-it-rain-tomorrow.html)